Geometry-0619/Sorting-algorithms-visualization/README.md

 # Sorting-algorithms-visualization
-This project provides visualizations for classical sorting algorithms using Manim
+This project provides visualizations for classical sorting algorithms using Manim.

 Currently implemented: